Are you a soon-to-be first-time mom? Discover the best advice for new parents that no one talks about—from fellow parents who’ve been there.

 And you’ll need to find that balance of staying consistent with having reasonable exceptions.
 Don’t feel like your kids will stop respecting your authority because you caved in and bought them a toy from the store.
 Or that everything has to be exactly by the rule book, no matter what.

 Yes, you want to be firm and consistent on most things—and your kids will abide by them most of the time.
 So, when those exceptions happen, remind yourself that they almost always do what you ask with no problem.

 5. Don’t compare

 Comparisons will drive you nuts.
-The ironic part is that just a few years later, everything you’re comparing isn’t going to matter all that much.
+The ironic part is that, a few years later, everything you’re comparing isn’t going to matter all that much.

-You’ll get tempted to compare which milestones your baby is hitting—and how quickly—compared to other kids.
+You’ll get tempted to compare which milestones your child is hitting—and how quickly—to other kids.
 You’ll second-guess your decisions when you hear that other parents are doing the exact opposite.
 You might even beat yourself up because you don’t have the top-notch baby gear or the biggest parties.

-All of those things don’t make you a better or worse parent than the next.
-And more than likely, your kids will grow up just fine, regardless of how you seem to come up short right now.
+Those things don’t make you a better or worse parent than the next.
+Your kids will grow up fine, regardless of how you seem to come up short right now.

 6. Find ways to be your best self

-Every challenge we face—from sleepless nights to temper tantrums—can be the opportunity you needed just then to learn and improve.
+Every challenge you face, from sleepless nights to temper tantrums, can be the opportunity you needed to learn and improve.
 Because here’s the truth: if you’re still dealing with the same issue over and over, that just means you haven’t learned the lesson you needed to.

 If your child’s tantrums seem to be getting worse, maybe you need to examine how you’re reacting to his behavior.
-If sleepless nights are making you even more miserable, perhaps a new way of helping your baby fall asleep will take care of it once and for all.
+If sleepless nights are making you miserable, a new way of helping your baby fall asleep could take care of it once and for all.